adi3/robotics-workshop-guide/content/Setup/2_configure_cloud9.md

 +++
-title = "Launch Cloud9 IDE"
+title = "Configure Cloud9 IDE"
-weight = 30
+weight = 22
-chapter = false
+chapter = true
+pre = "2. "
 +++

+# Configure Cloud9 IDE

 1. Go to the AWS RoboMaker dashboard and select **Development environments** from the left column.